christopherkullenberg/opendatanotebooks/README.md

 A collection of Jupyter Notebooks for making sense of various Open data sources.
 Work-in-progress scripts and data sources.

 **Note:** Some of the notebooks are hosted in this repository.
 For practical reasons, some are archived in other repos.
-Just follow the links.**Note:** Some of the notebooks are hosted in this repository.
-For practical reasons, some are archived in other repos.
 Just follow the links.

-**Requirements:**

-All notebooks use the Jupyter Notebook and Python 3.
+**Requirements:** All notebooks use the Jupyter Notebook and Python 3.
 In most cases the Pandas, Matplotlib, Seaborn and Basemap are used.
 I recommed the [Anaconda](https://www.continuum.io/downloads) distribution for installing these packages with ease.

 ### Demographic data